rememberSoftwares/yacana/README.md

 ### Logging levels

 As entering the AI landscape can get a bit hairy we decided to leave the INFO log level by default.
 This allows to log to the standard output all the request made to the LLM.
-Note that not everything of Yacana's internal magic appear in these logs.
-We don't show everithing because there are many time traveling things going arround the history of an Agent and printing a log at the time it is generated wouldn't make sense for you.
+Note that not everything of Yacana's internal magic appears in these logs.
+We don't show everything because there are many time-traveling things going around the history of an Agent and printing a log at the time it is generated wouldn't make sense for you.
-However, we try to log a maximum of information to help you understand what is happening intenally and allow you to tweak your prompts accordingly.
+However, we try to log a maximum of information to help you understand what is happening internally and allow you to tweak your prompts accordingly.

 Nonetheless, you are the master of what is logged and what isn't.
 You cannot let Yacana logs activated when working with an app in production.
 There are 5 levels of logs: